dccircuit/IGME-235-Fall-2019/exercises/projects.md

-# Exercise 1-3: Browse Past Projects
+# Exercise: Browse Past Projects

 On your own, begin to explore the sample projects below.
 Keep in mind that in many cases, Project 1 and Project 3 are rolled together into the same website.
 If you find a project that is especially interesting or if you have questions about expectations for this semester, let us know.